 The green light from the muggle alarm clock illuminated the small bedroom of the only-slightly larger flat.
-Although the blocky numbers of the digital display blared that is was currently 1:31 in the morning, the sole inhabitant was not asleep, as he usually would be.
+Although the blocky numbers of the digital display blared that it was currently 1:31 in the morning, the sole inhabitant was not asleep, as he was suddenly woken by the intense and urgent need to go to the bathroom.

-Harry had long since learned that strange, and often life-altering, events just loved to occur on his birthday.
-From his very first to his past seventeenth, July 31st never failed to be an odd day for this slightly odd man.
+It should be noted that Harry had long since learned that strange, and often life-altering, events just loved to occur on his birthday.
+From his very first to his past eighteenth, July 31st never failed to be an odd day for this slightly odd man.

-Harry sat straight up on his full sized bed, which took up most of the floor space, and surveyed the room intensely.
-Besides the double bed with his Hogwarts trunk residing at the foot of it, not much else took up floor space but piles of dirty laundry.
+Upon returning to his full sized bed, which took up most of the floor space, and surveyed the room intensely.
+Besides the double bed with his Hogwarts trunk residing at the foot of it, a built in closet with sliding mirrored doors, and an empty laundry basket, not much took up what little floor space there was but piles of dirty laundry.
 Harry's girlfriend of a year now, Ginny Weasley, was due to return from her Quidditch training camp tomorrow, and Harry was convinced only she could make their temperamental washing machine work.
 Or, at least, that was his excuse.
 He could have used magic, but for now, his clothes from the last couple of days were clumped in neat little piles.
 All over the floor.
 Slightly odd, remember?

-Anyway, Harry just couldn't sleep tonight.
+Harry flopped back onto the pillows, sighing in defeat.
+There was no way he could fall back asleep now, after wakening in such a panicked state.
 3 guesses why, right?
 As luck would have it, it was the (very early) morning of his birthday.
-Actually, he'd been sleeping quite contentedly, until he'd been shocked awake and kind of stumble-ran to the bathroom.
-Seeing the clock, and its little date in the corner of the display reminded him that in half on hour, he would be nineteen years old.
+Surprisingly, he'd been sleeping quite contentedly, until he'd been shocked awake and kind of stumble-ran to the bathroom.
+The clock, and its little date in the corner of the display, reminded him that he was already an hour and a half into his nineteenth year, beginning a day that would surely be nothing less than eventful, to say the least.

 Causing him to have a panic attack.

 Would someone die?
 Would someone blow up?
-Would this be the day Ron would come and whisk him away to the Burrow in a flying- oh, right, that already happened.
+Would this be the day Ron would come and whisk him away to the Burrow in a flying- oh, wait, that already happened.

 "Ginny!"
 Harry breathed a sigh of relief, and greeted her with a quick hug and a kiss.